jimpouwels/game-engine/README.md

 }
 ```

-When the active animation becomes `throttling`, the game engine will start switching between sprite `spaceship-thrust1.png` and `spaceship-thrust2.png` every 0.05 seconds.
+When the active animation becomes `throttling`, the game engine will start switching between sprite `spaceship-thrust1.png` and `spaceship-thrust2.png` every 0.05 seconds (`spriteSwapIntervalInSeconds`).
 This value has to be passed to the `AnimatedSprite` constructor.
+Keep in mind that bringing the `spriteSwapIntervalInSeconds` value below the duration of a frame (dependent on fps), there will no longer be a noticable difference in swapping speed.

 #### doOnUpdate and doOnFrame
 For each class extending from AnimatedSprite, you have to implement the following functions: